papypom/docs.kntc.be/content.en/docs/tips/_index.md

 # bookSearchExclude: false
 ---

-## Hacks
+# Tips

-This sections covers a bit of everything, each time I had to go off the beaten track to do stuff.
+This sections covers things I don't do often, but I'm happy to know they exist.

 ## Set default path in rclone